Network Rail admits health and safety failings over fatal derailment

 It admitted it failed to ensure, so far as was reasonably practical, that railway workers not in its employment and members of the public travelling by train were not exposed to the “risk of serious injury and death from train derailment” as a result of failures in the construction, inspection and maintenance of drainage assets and in adverse and extreme weather planning.

-Alex Prentice KC, prosecuting, told the court that the weather had been “so significant” on the day the derailment took place, that both Aberdeen City Council and Aberdeenshire Council declared a major emergency.
+Alex Prentice KC, prosecuting, told the court the weather had been “so significant” on the day the derailment took place that both Aberdeen City Council and Aberdeenshire Council declared a major emergency.

 Mr Prentice said a trial would have been “considerable and complex”.